filipefalcaos/rasa-telegram/data/nlu.md

 - cool, thanks
 - cool thank you

-## intent:schedule
+## intent:call
-- call your action
-- show me custom action
-- call your api
-- show your service
-- show your action
-- call your custom action
+- do you know how much it costs?
+- how much?
+- what is the price?
-- action
+- price?
-- custom
+- cost?